Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Robustness Checks

 \section{Robustness Checks}

-In this section, we conduct three robustness checks on our analyses.
-First, we report results using an ordinal mixed effect regression model in Table~\ref{tab:model1_ordinal}.
-Second, we use an alternative measure (\textit{ModRatio}) for moderation.
-In our pre-registration, we planned on using both \textit{ModRatio} and \textit{Content Removal Rate} as measures of community moderation but ultimately removed \textit{ModRatio} as the two were correlated.
-Finally, we provide results for our analysis including a quadratic term for \textit{Content Removal Rate}.
+In this section, we conduct robustness checks on our analyses.
+First, we present comparisons of our dataset post-filtering with the unfiltered dataset.
+Second, we show results using an alternative dichotomization of \textit{Incongruency}.
+Then, we report using results with \textit{ModRatio} for moderation.
+In our pre-registration, we planned on using both \textit{ModRatio} and \textit{Content Removal Rate} as measures of community moderation, but ultimately removed \textit{ModRatio} as the two were correlated.
+Then, we provide results for our analysis, including a quadratic term for \textit{Content Removal Rate}.
+Finally, we report results using an ordinal mixed-effects model.